hashicorp/consul/website/source/docs/agent/encryption.html.md

 method of encryption is described on the [encryption internals page](/docs/internals/security.html).
 There are two separate encryption systems, one for gossip traffic and one for RPC.

-To configure encryption on a new cluster, review this following guides to [enable gossip encryption](https://learn.hashicorp.com/consul/security-networking/agent-encryption) and [TlS encryption for agent communication](https://learn.hashicorp.com/consul/security-networking/certificates).
+To configure the encryption systems on a new cluster, review this following guides to [enable gossip encryption](https://learn.hashicorp.com/consul/security-networking/agent-encryption) and [TlS encryption for agent communication](https://learn.hashicorp.com/consul/security-networking/certificates).